On the geometric fixed-points of real topological cyclic homology: Introduction

 where the right vertical map is the transfer.
 In particular for $M=\ast$ there is an equivalence

 where ${\mathbb R}P^{\infty}_{-1}$ is the homotopy fibre of the transfer $\trf \colon \Sigma^{\infty}_{+} {\mathbb R}P^{\infty}=\mathbb{S}_{hC_2} \to \mathbb{S}$. \end{theoremA}

 Let us point out that the pullback square of Theorem \ref{intro:gprings} does not require any $2$-completion.
-In particular the calculation of $\TCR(\mathbb{S};2)^{\phi\Z/2}$ of Theorem \ref{intro:gprings} confirms the expected equivariant homotopy type of $\TCR(\mathbb{S};2)$, appeared in unpublished work of H\o genhaven \cite{Amalie}.
+In particular the calculation of $\TCR(\mathbb{S};2)^{\phi\Z/2}$ of Theorem \ref{intro:gprings} confirms the expected equivariant homotopy type of $\TCR(\mathbb{S};2)$, that appeared in unpublished work of H\o genhaven \cite{Amalie}.
 We prove this theorem in section \S\ref{sec:assembly}, and we calculate this pullback in \S\ref{sec:discrete} in the case where $M$ is a discrete group with various assumptions on the involution and the $2$-torsion.
 In particular we determine it fully for $M=\Z$ with the minus involution and with the trivial involution, and for $M=C_2$.
-In Corollary \ref{splittingTCRSG} we use Theorem \ref{intro:gprings} to describe, for every pointed $\Z/2$-space $X$, the cofibre of an assembly map
+In Corollary \ref{splittingTCRSG} for every pointed $\Z/2$-space $X$, we consider the special case of the equivariant loop space $M=\Omega^\sigma X=\map_\ast(S^\sigma,X)$, where $S^\sigma$ is the sign representation sphere, and $\Z/2$ acts on the loop space by conjugation.
+We use Theorem \ref{intro:gprings} to describe the cofibre of an assembly map

 in terms of the cofibre of the diagonal $\Delta\colon X^{\Z/2}\to X^{\Z/2}\times_XX^{\Z/2}$, where the homotopy pullback is along the fixed-points inclusions.
 In particular if the involution on $X$ is trivial these cofibres vanish and we obtain a splitting